RapidRiverSoftware/rapidriversoftware.github.io/_solutions/project-rescue.md

 description: Projects critical to business needs can rack up significant technical debt.
 Feature development slows.
 Maintenance and security fixes pile up.
 Versions of the technology powering the project have reached end-of-life.
 Key technical people have moved on.
 The project spirals towards a perilous end.
 When this happens, the project needs to be rescued.
 slug: project-rescue
 related-projects:
-  EssayJack: '/essayjack'
+  Webstats: 'webstats'
-  Full Slate: '/full-slate'
+  Full Slate: 'full-slate-rails-upgrade'
+  EssayJack: 'essayjack-code-audit'
 ---

 1. Code Audit